efarish/portfolio/aws/codepipeline_docker_ecs/README.md

 ## Creating the Pipeline Stacks

 Create the pipelines in the order below.
-Let the execution of each stack completes before proceeding.
+Let the execution of each pipeline complete before proceeding.

 ### The ECS Stack Pipeline